HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="todo.sql"
 ) }}

+[TODO Leo talk about `immutable`]
 Talk about `immutable` directive, 12% of desktop requests containing Cache-Control: immutable are on the "static.parastorage.com" host.

+### `Last-Modified` & `ETag` adoption

+[TODO Leo]

 ### `304` Not Modified status

+304 responses are usually much smaller than 200 responses, so we can see an improvement in page performance when we use conditional requests correctly.
+Revalidation on conditional requests can only be done by using either an `Etag` or `Last-Modified` header.

+The distribution of 304 responses increased by 7.7% for `If-Modified-Since` in 2021, compared to 2020.

 {{ figure_markup(
   image="http-304-by-caching-strategy.png",